ozaner/ozaner.github.io/_posts/math/00-0-0-binomial-coefficient.md

 Each row and column is represented by a natural number starting from $0$.
 The number in row $n$ and column $k$ is given by $\binom{n}{k}$.

-While the staggering of the rows may make this unclear, the $k$th element from the left of row $n$ is said to be in column $k$.
+While the staggering of the columns may make this unclear, the $k$th element from the left of row $n$ is said to be in column $k$.
 {:.notice--info}

 As we can see, by starting with just the first two rows we can iteratively construct Pascal's triangle using Pascal's rule (which we proved earlier).

-We can generalize Pascal's triangle to a pyramid and, more generally, an $n$ dimensional simplex via the multinomial version of Pascal's rule discussed further below.
+We can generalize Pascal's triangle to a pyramid and, more generally, an $n$ dimensional [simplex](https://en.wikipedia.org/wiki/Simplex) via the multinomial version of Pascal's rule discussed further below.

 <!-- fib identity shallow -->